nus-cs2103-AY2122S2/ip/docs/README.md

 Exits the program and save all changes made to tasks and contacts

 **Note**: If you do not exit, changes made will not be saved.
+**Note**: If IOException detected is returned by Snorlax, create the file `data/duke.txt` and `data/contacts.txt` in the same directory as your jar file.